schemburkar/octocat.dev/_posts/improving-developer-productivity-with-github.md

 GitHub is a good tool to enable the developers to collaborate, share code and get things done faster and easier.

+With GitHub, the developers focus stays on code, while being able to discuss and make changes together.

-The configuration of GitHub needs to be fine tuned for your use cases and scenarios to be more productive.
+The configuration of GitHub needs to be fine-tuned for your use cases and scenarios to be more productive.

 Remember to
 - Define your requirements